Insomnia is a term people describe when they have:

 These side effects may be severe enough not to let you sleep properly.
 GERD is a known cause of insomnia and nighttime cough.

-How to manage GERD and other GI side effects of Ozempic and Mounjaro?
+How can GERD and other GI side effects of Ozempic and Mounjaro be managed?

 Treating GI side effects and especially GERD and Sulfur Burps is important if these side effects are a cause of insomnia and disturbed sleep quality.